-- Points for graduation from a Healthcare program/work experience (Max 5 pts)
+- Points for graduation from a Healthcare program/work experience (Maximum 5 points)

 Verification is required.
-The applicant must submit the Work Experience form in order to receive points.
+The applicant must submit the Work Experience form in order to receive points for work experience.
 The amount of points awarded will be determined by the committee's review of the type of program completed, and/or work experience documented.

-- Points for experience in a dental office (Max 5 pts)
+- Points for experience in a dental office (Maximum 5 points)

 Verification is required.
 The applicant must submit the designated form for Dental Experience.
 The amount of points awarded will be determined by the committee's review of the dental experience documented.

-- Points for successful completion of the full Dental Assisting National Board exam.
+- Points for successful completion of all parts of the Dental Assisting National Board

 This exam is only applicable to graduates of a Dental Assisting program.

-- Points for completion of Expanded Functions Certificate (1 pt)
+- Points for completion of Expanded Functions Certificate (1 point)

-Applicants are strongly encouraged to meet with a Health Science Advisor after general admission to the college, or early in the application process.
-Meeting with a Health Science Advisor, prior to the application deadline, will result in 1 point towards the Phase 1 process.
+Applicants are required to meet with a Health Science Advisor after general admission to the college, or early in the application process.
+Meeting with a Health Science Advisor, prior to the application deadline is mandatory; failure to meet with a Health Science Advisor could prevent a student from being accepted.
 Proper documentation is required – a signed advisement card.
 The card is valid for 1 year after the issue date and must be turned into Health Science Admissions with the rest of the application materials.
 No copies will be accepted.

-- Observation of a Dental Hygenist (Required, no points)
+- Observation of a Dental Hygenist (MANDATORY, no points awarded)